-Our Community Integrated Risk Management Plan (CIRMP) sets out the strategic direction, summarises assessment of risks faced by the Brigade, our financial position and the intended deployment of resources over the medium term to address the identified risks.
+Our CRMP sets out the strategic direction, summarises assessment of risks faced by the Brigade, our financial position and the intended deployment of resources over the medium term to address the identified risks.

-The Authority area and its communities face a complex profile of risks and thus we have for a long time recognised the need for, and reaped the benefits from having effective and robust Risk Management arrangements that ensure the safety of our workforce, residents and businesses within the Brigade's area.
+The Authority area and its communities face a complex profile of risks and we have for a long time recognised the need for, and reaped the benefits from, having effective and robust Risk Management arrangements that ensure the safety of our workforce, residents and businesses within the Brigade's area.

-Based on our operating environment, historical incidents data and information from a multitude of other sources (internal and external to the Brigade) we develop a Community Risk Profile that identifies and assesses the risks facing the Brigade and classifies them in the following groups;
+Based on our operating environment, historical incidents data and information from a multitude of other sources (internal and external to the Authority) we develop a Community Risk Profile that identifies and assesses the risks facing the Authority and classifies them in the following groups;